andreimcristof/algorithms-nodejs/runtime-complexity.md

 - **given the root node of a tree, return an array where each element is the width of the tree at each level**
   - the requirement of _width_ always implies breadth-first since it traverses on levels of nodes.

+### Binary Search Trees

+- every node can have at most 2 children.
+- nodes can place more restrictions on the type of data that the children contain (e.g. for integer data, left child node could contain a value less than parent, and the child right node could contain always a value greater than parent).
+- the term "search" in BST enforces requirements on the data contained in the nodes, that it respects these conditions.
+If we remove the term "search" and we have Binary Trees, these can contain data that does not fit in the strict requirements for each parent nodes.
+- in an interview setting you should ask if its a BST (restricted data on child nodes) or a BT (no data restriction, anything goes).
+- another common question in an interview setting is "validate" that this is a well formed BST (e..g in this particular case every node has 2 children, and left child nodes all are less than parent, and right child nodes are always greater than parent)